Probing the low-mass end of core-collapse supernovae using a sample of strongly-stripped Calcium-rich Type IIb Supernovae from the Zwicky Transient Facility: Data availability

+\acknowledgments We thank Adam Burrows for valuable comments on the manuscript.
+We thank the anonymous referee for their valuable comments that significantly improved the quality of the paper.
 Based on observations obtained with the Samuel Oschin Telescope 48-inch and the 60-inch Telescope at the Palomar Observatory as part of the Zwicky Transient Facility project.
 ZTF is supported by the National Science Foundation under Grant No. AST-2034437 and a collaboration including Caltech, IPAC, the Weizmann Institute of Science, the Oskar Klein Center at Stockholm University, the University of Maryland, Deutsches Elektronen-Synchrotron and Humboldt University, the TANGO Consortium of Taiwan, the University of Wisconsin at Milwaukee, Trinity College Dublin, Lawrence Livermore National Laboratories, IN2P3, France, the University of Warwick, the University of Bochum, and Northwestern University.
 Operations are conducted by COO, IPAC, and UW.

 SED Machine is based upon work supported by the National Science Foundation under Grant No. 1106171.

 The ZTF forced-photometry service was funded under the Heising-Simons Foundation grant \#12540303 (PI: Graham).